tectonia/AppDevLearning/exercisefiles/dotnet/README.md

 - **Readable**

-Select the content of MakeZipFile
+Select the content of randomeuropeancountry

-In the BRUSHES section, click in "Readable", see how comments are added and also variables that have short names are renamed to a more understandable name.
+In the chat ask Copilot to make your code more readable.

--- **Add Types**
+-- **Add Unit Tests**

-TBD
+You probably have been creating Unit Tests for all your code so far, so if you have please remove tests for one of your implementations and select the code and ask Copilot Chat to add unit tests (note you can type /tests to shorten this ask).

 -- **Fix Bug**